hg1337/homeassistant-dwd/README.md

 2. Open "Integrations" from the main menu.
 3. Select "Add Integration"
 4. Search for "Deutscher Wetterdienst" and open it.
-5. Read the instructions, change the name and Station ID if needed, and select "Submit".
+5. Read the instructions, change the name and station ID if needed, and select "Submit".

 After that, you should have 2 new weather entities, one with hourly forecast and one with daily forceast.
+Both have the same measurement data.
 You may repeast these steps if you want to add more stations.

 Additionally, I can really recommend the custom weather card at https://github.com/bramkragten/weather-card, I started using that a long time ago, because it allows more customizations.